tjmehta/simple-api-client/README.md

 ## Uses [request](https://github.com/mikael/request) under the hood

+Works in the browser too, using [browser-request](https://github.com/iriscouch/browser-request) under the hood

 ```js
 var facebook = require('simple-api-client')('http://graph.facebook.com'); // you can require the Class or instance directly.